-NCM Motorsports Park – Bowling Green, Kentucky, 3.15 miles
+NCM Motorsports Park (adjacent to Corvette Museum) – Bowling Green, Kentucky, 3.15 miles

 Located across the street from GM’s Corvette Bowling Green Assembly Plant and the National Corvette Museum, NCM Motorsports Park opened in 2014 and features many element reminiscent of France’s Circuit de la Sarthe, home of the 24 Hours of Le Mans.